Get

 Average Weight: 7–12 pounds

 The European Burmese cat has a compact and muscular build.
 They have a short, glossy coat that is easy to maintain and comes in various colors.
 The European Burmese is friendly and playful and enjoys being the center of attention, so they are great for someone with plenty of free time.
-They are known for their playful and affectionate nature, retaining youthful kitten-like energy well into adulthood.
+They are known for their playful and affectionate temperament, retaining youthful kitten-like energy well into adulthood.

 14. Russian Blue